-If you’re looking for a night of cold beer, loud guitars, and real country-rock energy, The Heartstrings are ready to deliver.
+If you're looking for loud guitars, cold beer, and a full-throttle night of Kuntry Rock, The Heartstrings are ready to bring the party.

 "Strong and rowdy, delivering energy and swagger on their mix of hard-hitting rock and country."